BrainObjects/BrainObjectDocs/README.md

    - e.g. common decoders (HTTP, JSON, XML, etc.)
  - (S) = Storage adaptors
    - it will be tricky to deliver one common "storage access abstraction"
-     - … but we could have common wrappers for "transactions" which feed performance information into the "focus" and "reflect" engine
+     - … but we could have common wrappers for "transactions" which feed performance information into the "focus" and "reflect" engines
  - (F) = Focus on important operations
    - different priorities for operations, or queues, or entire pipelines
      - (e.g. allow pinning a pipeline to one dedicated CPU core)
    - different strategies for redundancy and durability
      - (e.g. persistent operations which can be recovered after a process "crash")
  - (O) = Output stream generation
-   - e.g. common encoders (HTTP, HTML, JSON, XML, etc.)
+   - e.g. common encoders (HTTP, HTML, JSON, XML, Markdown, plain text, etc.)
  - (R) = Reflect on the processing strategy
    - fine grained observability (traceability) to support debugging and deployment monitoring
    - … and to allow auto-tuning of the internal "focus engine" (operation scheduling)